kkahol-savor/ecoquest/README.md

     ```sh
     git clone https://github.com/yourusername/EcoQuest.git
     cd EcoQuest
+    You will need Ollama running locally on your machine.
+You can download
+    Ollama from https://ollama.com/ and once setup you will need to open the
+    terminal and type ollama pull llama3.2 to have EcoQuest setup for work.
+    By default the Ollama runs on port 11434 which is where the current code
+    reads the response from.
+You can change the model or port in query_llama.py file.
+Simply pull the required model and then change it in initializing the QueryLlama class.
     ```

 2. Create and activate a virtual environment:
     ```sh
+    We recommend creating a virtual environment for your experiments and coding.
     python -m venv eq_env
     source eq_env/bin/activate  # On Windows use `eq_env\Scripts\activate`
+    Please have it activated
     ```

 3. Install the dependencies: